Better Stroke Recovery with PEMF Therapy

 There are many lifestyle risk factors that can make a stroke more likely.
 Conditions like diabetes, inactivity, smoking, alcohol use and carotid artery disease all contribute to a person’s risk for stroke.
 A healthy diet and regular exercise can decrease the risk of having a stroke.

 One of the biggest ways PEMF therapy helps mitigate stroke risk is through its function as a vasodilator.
 By dilating the blood vessels, PEMF therapy assists with restoring healthy circulation and promoting a healthy heart.
 Moreover, PEMF promotes general health and wellness.
 PEMF therapy increases cellular energy, even in those experiencing lethargy due to other health concerns.

-With the help of lifestyle adjustments, PEMF therapy can decrease the risk of stroke.
-Combining PEMF therapy with conventional treatments and rehabilitation methods prove to be a great asset in the quest for full recovery.
+With the help of lifestyle adjustments, using PEMF therapy devices can decrease the risk of stroke.
+Combining PEMF therapy with conventional treatments and rehabilitation methods prove to be a great asset in the quest for a full recovery.
 Who do you know that can benefit from PEMF therapy for stroke recovery?

 Cichoń N, Bijak M, Czarny P, Miller E, Synowiec E, Sliwinski T, Saluk-Bijak J. Increase in Blood Levels of Growth Factors Involved in the Neuroplasticity Process by Using an Extremely Low Frequency Electromagnetic Field in Post-stroke Patients.
 Front Aging Neurosci.
 2018 Sep 26;10:294. doi: 10.3389/fnagi.2018.00294.
 PMID: 30319398; PMCID: PMC6168626.

 One of the best bang for buck comes from Oxford medical.
 Supply can you please compare